 125 g pure icing sugar

 Assemble Cake – place one of the cakes on the plate you want to serve it on.
-Dollop about a quarter of the frosting in the centre and use an offset spatula to spread it out evenly.
+Dollop about a quarter of the ganache in the centre and use an offset spatula to spread it out evenly.
 Place the second cake on top.
-Dollop the rest of the frosting on the top and work it outwards and down the sides.
+Dollop the rest of the ganache on the top and work it outwards and down the sides.
 You can leave it as smooth or rustic as you like.

 Notes